Slookeur/atomes/Contributing-tutorials/New-analysis/STEP-3.md

 ## 2. Writting the calculation callbacks in the file `analysiscall.c`

+The following code is a framework designed to help you prepare the new analysis calculation callbacks.

+Simply adapt this example for your needs.

+> [!IMPORTANT]
+> Please remember that in the following `idc` or `IDC` are keywords related to this example, do not forget to correct !

 ```C
 /* This file is part of the 'atomes' software